-The System page can be used to save and restore the device's configuration, as well as restore the AP's factory default settings.
+The System screen allows you to save and restore the device's configuration, as well as restore the factory default settings.

-Save Settings to Click Save to save the access point's current configuration to Local Hard Drive: a file on your local computer.
-After clicking, a Save File dialog box will appear, prompting you to save the configuration file on your computer.
+Save Settings to Click Save to save the DAP-1650's current configuration to a Local Hard Drive: file on your local computer.
+A Save File dialog box will appear, prompting you to save the configuration file on your computer.